Blood tests A-Z

 Calcium blood test

-A calcium test provides information about how much calcium is in your blood.
+A calcium test indicates how much calcium is in your blood.
+Find out how this test helps doctors diagnose, monitor or treat your illness.

 D-dimer test

 The D-dimer test is a blood test that checks for, or monitors, blood-clotting problems.
-Find out what a positive result means for you.
+Find out what a positive result might mean for you.

-Folate is an important nutrient for making normal red blood cells.
-The folate test checks whether you have enough folate in your blood.
+Folate is an important nutrient for making red blood cells.
+The folate blood test checks whether you have enough folate in your blood.

 HbA1c test

-An HbA1c is a type of blood test which is used to help diagnose and monitor people with diabetes.
+Find out about the HbA1c test - a blood test used to help diagnose diabetes and monitor blood sugar control in people with diabetes.

 International normalised ratio (INR) test